Oracle Log Backup

-- ARCHIVELOG turned on — logs are saved and can be used for recovery purposes.
+- ARCHIVELOG — logs are saved and can be used for recovery purposes.

-- ARCHIVELOG turned off — no logs are saved.
+- NOARCHIVELOG — no logs are saved.
 This mode is not recommended as it does not provide proper disaster recovery.

-With ARCHIVELOG turned on, the Oracle system stores database archived logs to a certain location on the VM guest OS, as specified by the database administrator.
+With ARCHIVELOG mode enabled, the Oracle system stores database archived logs in a certain location on the VM guest OS, as specified by the database administrator.
 Veeam Backup & Replication allows you to set up the following ways of log handling:

 - Skip log processing — log files remain untouched on the Oracle VM and are preserved within the image-level backup.